US Army selects competitors for its next scout helicopter

 Stealth but not much

-The US Army has been trying to find a new reconnaissance and attack helicopter for decades, but to no avail.
+The US Army has been trying to find a new reconnaissance and attack helicopter for decades, but with no success.
 The closest it came to it was in the 1990s with the RAH-66 Comanche prototype from Boeing and Sikorsky.

 Developed as a light attack helicopter with stealth capability, the Comanche however was not as invisible to radars and ended up canceled in 2004 after the Army had spent about $ 7 billion.